EricDupertuis/4chanjs/readme.md

 This is currently a work in progress and barely works with almsot no error handling.

+    -f : Specify a folder where you want to save your images

 ## What it can currently do :
     - Download all images and webms from a thread
     - Not much else

 ## What will it do in the futur :
-    - Save in a specific folder
-    - Exclude by patterns
+    - Exclude by patterns (wip)
     - Download depending on file size
     - Easily automate scrapping